askimed/nf-test/docs/plugins/using-plugins.md

 :octicons-tag-24: 0.7.0

 Most assertions are usecase specific.
-Fo example bioinformatics (#20,#19), tables (#22) or image processing (#33).
 Therefore, separating this functionality and helper classes from the nf-test codebase has several advantages:

 1. nf-test releases are independent from plugin releases
 2. it is easier for third-parties to develop and maintain plugins